What's Covered Under Personal Property Coverage?

 Coverage Limits, Sub-Limits & Valuation Methods

 Most insurers automatically set your personal property limit at 50% to 70% of your dwelling coverage (Coverage A).
-For example, if your home is insured for $300,000, your personal property coverage will typically fall between $150,000 and $210,000.
+For example, if your home is insured for $400,000, your personal property coverage will typically fall between $200,000 and $280,000.
+Some states have begun allowing homeowners to opt for lower limits (as low as 25% of dwelling coverage) at their own request to reduce premiums, but the 50% to 70% default remains the industry standard nationwide in 2026.

 You can adjust the default limit up or down based on the actual value of your belongings.
 Always complete a home inventory (covered below) to confirm you have enough coverage.